youhengzhou/jsoneng-js/README.md

 # JSON Database Engine JavaScript Edition

 This is a json database create, read, update, delete engine for JavaScript.
-It is useful for saving text, logs, and data to a local cold storage, for debugging or quickly create lightweight database applications.
+It is useful for saving text, logs, and data to a local cold storage, best used for debugging or quickly create lightweight database applications.

-Please refer to: https://www.npmjs.com/package/jsoneng for NPM package
+Please refer to: https://www.npmjs.com/package/jsoneng for the NPM package

 All the default use cases, `create`, `read`, `update`, `delete`